ace108/Getting-and-Cleaning-Data-Course-Project/README.md

 run_analysis.R <BR>

 ## SOLUTION

-Download the zip file to D:\R Data
+Download the zip file to D:\R Data <BR>
-Unzip the downloaded file "getdata_projectfiles_UCI HAR Dataset.zip" A folder "D:\R Data\UCI HAR Dataset" will be created and contains the data and description of the data files.
+Unzip the downloaded file "getdata_projectfiles_UCI HAR Dataset.zip <BR>
+A folder "D:\R Data\UCI HAR Dataset" will be created and contains the data and description of the data files.<BR>

 run_analysis.R is a script created with a function run_analysis to process and clean the data to produce the tidy data.
-The run_analysis.R script is created in the D:\R Programming folder.
+The run_analysis.R script is created in the D:\R Programming folder.<BR>
 For details of how the script process the source data, refer to the Code Book in this repo.

 Commands for running the script in R or R studio are: